Working moms are stressed out. Here is a rundown of the top 10 reasons why, from a working mom herself:

 However, at the end of the day, when we finally lay down, we thank the Lord above for this beautifully chaotic life we have and pray for extra grace for the next day.
 Because we know we are gonna need it.

 This story was submitted to Love What Matters by Brandie Kendrick.
 You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘Please stop judging me for leaving the office at exactly 5 p.m.
 Being a full-time working mom with young kids is not easy.’: Mom pens thank-you letter to those who have shown her ‘grace’